Table of Contents:

 Yummly Share Counts URL

-Once you put your URL through any of these links, the page that loads will show you the number of shares that the social network has recorded.
-If it is different than what Social Warfare is showing, we definitely have a problem.
+Once you put your URL through any of these links, the page that loads will show you the number of shares the social network has recorded.
+If it differs from what Social Warfare is showing, we have a problem.

-If you believe that the counts being shown by the social network’s API’s (including NewShareCounts.com) are inaccurate, this is an issue you need to take up with them as Social Warfare can only be as accurate as the social networks themselves.
+If you believe that the counts shown by the social network’s APIs are inaccurate, this is an issue you need to take up with them, as Social Warfare can only be as accurate as the social networks themselves.

 Step 5: Do you have any caching plugins?

-Assuming you’ve started by clearing all caches, if you are using any sort of caching plugins, turn it(them) off, open your post/page again in a new (preferably Incognito) window and refresh the page for good measure.
+Assuming you’ve started by clearing all caches, if you are using any caching plugins, turn them off, open your post/page again in a new (preferably Incognito) window, and refresh the page for good measure.
 You can also use the

 ?swp_cache=rebuild string again to make sure the numbers are as fresh as possible.

-If that worked, then congratulations, you’ve found the root of the problem!
+If that worked, congratulations, you’ve found the root of the problem!

 However, now you need to go into the caching plugin(s) settings and see if there is a way to have the caching plugin exclude Social Warfare files from its caching.
 OR see if there’s a way for you to modify how frequently the plugin cache is updated to your preference.

-If there is no obvious way to do so, we recommend reaching out to the plugin developers and inquiring about these options.
+If there is no obvious way to do so, we recommend contacting the plugin developers and inquiring about these options.